 DAY FIVE:

-Now that we are accustomed and acclimatised to the rigors of the mountains we start out with a climb to gain the Col de Roux.
-Early morning on this col with views to the glacier and the milky waters of Lac de Dix is a great start to the day.
-Rewarded by views of the Pigne D’Arolla and Mont Blanc de Cheilon, we descend gently to follow the lake to its end, usually passing a few whistling marmots on our way.
+Today once again starts with a climb to gain the the next col, the Col de Roux.
+We will be rewarded with views of the Pigne D’Arolla and Mont Blanc de Cheilon, before descending gently to follow the lake to its end, usually passing a few whistling marmots on our way.
 An exciting part of the trek is up next, with a steep ascent to the Col de Riedmatten or the ‘Pas de Chevre’ (translating to Goats’ Path) and its brand new ladders, which having been replaced in 2015, make for a much easier crossing than in previous years.
-The rest of the day is all downhill to the alpine village of Arolla, nestled in its very own forest of Arolla pines.
-Here you can have a drink and a rest before taking a transfer to La Sage where we rendez-vous with our kit bags!
+The rest of the day is all downhill to the alpine village of Arolla.

 DAY SIX: